Nico Hoerner Player Props: Cubs vs. Giants

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .384, fueled by 14 extra-base hits.
+- Hoerner has an OPS of .710, fueled by an OBP of .332 and a team-best slugging percentage of .378 this season.

-- Among qualified batters in baseball, he ranks 29th in batting average, 72nd in on-base percentage, and 125th in slugging.
+- He ranks 36th in batting average, 84th in on base percentage, and 131st in slugging among qualifying hitters in baseball.

+- Hoerner has picked up a hit in 73.2% of his 56 games this season, with more than one hit in 32.1% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.